shoelace-style/shoelace/docs/getting-started/themes.md

 By customizing a built-in theme, you'll maintain a smaller stylesheet containing only the changes you've made.
 Contrast this to [creating a new theme](#creating-a-new-theme), where you need to explicitly define every design token required by the library.
 This approach is more "future-proof," as new design tokens that emerge in subsequent versions of Shoelace will be accounted for by the built-in theme.

-While this may be easier to maintain, the drawback is that your theme modifies a built-in theme and thus can't be activated independently.
+While this approach is easier to maintain, the drawback is that your theme can't be activated independently — it's tied to the built-in theme you're extending.

 ### Creating a New Theme